bokkypoobah/WeenusTokenFaucet/README.md

 # Weenus 💪 Token Faucet

-An ERC20 token faucet on the Ethereum mainnet, the Ropsten, Kovan, Rinkeby and Görli testnets, and Gnosis mainnet.
+An ERC20 token faucet on the Ethereum mainnet, some Ethereum L2s, and some testnets.

 <br />